 Shopify Workflow Templates:

-Shopify Flow and third-party providers
+Shopify Flow and third-party providers: How to link Shopify Flow

 We have already mentioned it in this article: Shopify Flow can be easily connected to other software, thus expanding its possibilities and functions.